0xgbreil/Nakerah_Scan/README.md

 python3 nakerah_scan.py <port>                      # Show usage if port only
 ```
 ## Contact us
-for any problems  please contact us
+For any problems or inquiries, please contact us at:
 https://www.linkedin.com/in/mohammed-gbreil-b07382329/